Creating, Viewing, Responding to, and Closing Queries

 When reviewing a form, an icon like below will display next to each field on the form.

 If the field is being SDVd or a query already exists, that can be tapped as well to open the query creation form as shown below.

 Following is an example where a query already exists on a field.
 Tapping the query icon opens the form to add a new one.
 Select the query type and use the description for the query message.

 The Roles checkboxes indicate who the query will be visible to.
 This may be disabled depending on the configured study permissions.

 You can also select the existing query in the table at the top for viewing its details as shown below.

 From here the query can be updated, commented on, closed or redistributed - depending on permissions granted to your user role.

 By default, all queries will be distributed to the roles defined within the study configuration.
 Roles not included in the distribution will not see the query on the eCRF or in the Queries Report.

-Queries can be individually re-deployed (redistributed), to different roles.
+If necessary, Queries can be re-deployed (redistributed), to different roles.
 This section covers how that is done.

 Prerequisite: User role does not have the permission "Prevent editing role distribution" enabled within the Query Management permissions.

-To redeploy a query, open the query window, select the desired query, select the roles needed and then tap the redeploy button.
+To redeploy a single query, open the query window from within a form, select the desired query, select the roles needed and then tap the redeploy button.